-Summer’s heat and outside activities can take a toll on your home value.
+With the end of summer quickly approaching, the heat and outside activities take a toll on your home value.

 Follow these tips to ensure your home is in tip-top shape.